jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 ## Reading into Julia with Taro
 In our Excel sheet, Xx is always the first timetable, followed by the Senior CA, then the rest of the CAs in arbitrary order.

-The number of employees must be manually entered into cell B27 so as to tell the program how far to read into the sheet.
-B28, which includes the placeholder, is ultimately read by the program and becomes `staff`.
+The number of employees must be manually entered into cell C27 so as to tell the program how far to read into the sheet.
+C28, which automatically includes the placeholder, is ultimately read by the program and becomes `staff`.

 <img src="/assets/images/life-scheduling/details.PNG">

 Now, we use the [Taro](https://github.com/aviks/Taro.jl) package to read the tables in Excel into Julia arrays.
-We take advantage of the even spacing of the 22 x 5 tables to obtain the amount specified in B28.
+We take advantage of the even spacing of the 22 x 5 tables to obtain the amount specified in C28.

 ```julia
 # get staff availability tables